CenturyLinkCloud/PublicKB/Network/centurylink-cloud-guide-to-openvpn-access-server.md

     ![Validation Results](../images/centurylink-cloud-guide-to-openvpn-access-server-17.png)

 ### Two Factor Authentication
 There is a marketplace of Two Factor Authentication services that can be deployed in conjunction with OpenVPN Access Server.
-Customers who wish to enable such features should evaluation the community to find the product that suites their needs not only for client vpn use but a larger corporate strategy for two factor authentication.
-As an example use case, our teams setup two factor authentication using [Duo Security](//www.duosecurity.com) and leveraged their mobile phone applications.
+Customers who wish to enable such features should evaluate the community to find the product that fits their needs, not only for client vpn use but a larger corporate strategy for two factor authentication.
+As part of this KB, our teams setup two factor authentication using [Duo Security](//www.duosecurity.com) and leveraged their mobile phone applications.
 While this guide isn't meant to be a complete configuration guide for [Duo Security](//www.duosecurity.com), a high level approach and diagram is detailed below.

 ![Duo OpenVPN high level diagram](../images/centurylink-cloud-guide-to-openvpn-access-server-22.png)